gianluca-24/bots-of-the-day/README.md

 # Bots of the day
 Me and a colleague created these 3 bots that make daily post about three topics:
-- [Facts of the day] https://x.com/factsfromtoday;
+- [Facts of the day]: https://x.com/factsfromtoday;
 - Births of the day: https://x.com/birthsfromtoday;
 - Deaths of the day: https://x.com/deathsfromtoday;